athombv/node-homey-log/README.md

 ## Getting started

 In `env.json`, add the Sentry URL.
+The Sentry URL is found in your project settings, and is denoted [DSN](https://docs.sentry.io/platforms/node).
 If you would like to send the logs to Sentry *also* during development, set force log to `1`.

 ```json
 {